jacktrusler/cheat_sheets/docs/server_info.md

     sudo df -h          #storage used

 ### Swap Memory
-Sometimes you'll run out of RAM (if you bought the cheapest 1GB droplet and try to run soy :>) when trying to run basic tasks, the solution is to add swap memory.
+Sometimes you'll run out of RAM (if you bought the cheapest 1GB droplet) when trying to run basic tasks, the solution is to add swap memory.

     dd if=/dev/zero of=/mnt/2GB.swap count=2048 bs=1024K                                                                     1 ↵